ParkerGits/getting-started-with-angular-notes/01-say-hello-world-to-angular-2.md

   title = `Let's get started`;
 }
 ```
-After saving these changes and returning to the webpage, we should see our changes in place.
+After saving these changes and returning to localhost:4200 in the browser, we should see a page that resembles the one in the lesson.

 ![Lesson 1 Application Page](./images/2.png)